pratibashan/travel-wise/README.md

 ## Minimum Viable Product

 - See the weather of the date picked
-- Select flight for desired txtDestination
+- Select flight for desired Destination
 - User can shop on Amazon for trip essentials

 ## Our Stretch Goals